Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points

-\end{theorem} Now, combining our effective estimate (Theorem \ref{LargeIntersection}) on the degree of the subvarieties with Theorem \ref{counting} we can conclude: \begin{Corollary} Suppose that $\Xb$ is defined over a number field $F$ and $\sy \ge 4\ln\bi(5n+(4\pi)^4\bi).$ Let $L=K_{\Xb}$ and $\epsilon$ be a positive number.
-Then, there exists a constant $C$ depending on $X, F$ and $\epsilon$ such that for every $B\ge \epsilon [F:\Q]$ one has :
+Now, combining our effective estimates (Corollary \ref{Deg of log} and Theorem \ref{LargeIntersection}) on the degree of the subvarieties with Theorem \ref{counting} we can conclude the following: \begin{Corollary} Suppose $\Xb$ is defined on the number field $F.$ Let $\epsilon$ be a positive number and $B$ any number such that $B\ge \epsilon[F:\Q].$ \begin{enumerate}